 Hakka noodles are made without ginger and garlic, two ingredients abundantly used in both Indian and Chinese cooking, but because I really like some garlic in my noodles, I drizzle on some garlic oil when I serve these.
 You'll find the recipe for the oil below.

-- 6 button or crimini mushrooms thinly sliced
+- 6 button mushrooms (or crimini mushrooms, thinly sliced)

 - Salt to taste